What You Need to Know About Summer Decline on Bentgrass and Bluegrass

 Factors: Biotic Stress

 When it comes to summer decline and biotic stresses, like diseases, insects, and nematodes, keep history in mind.
-If your course has a past of dealing with diseases (like Pythium), insects, or nematodes, in the summer, take preventative steps before these stressors can stress out your turf and encourage decline.
+If your course has a past of dealing with diseases, insects, or nematodes, in the summer, take preventative steps before these stressors can stress out your turf and encourage decline.
+Some common diseases to keep an eye out for are anthracnose, brown patch, and Pythium.

 Summer decline symptoms on bentgrass and bluegrass include poor turfgrass vigor, chlorotic turf, reduced turf density, increased disease activity, inhibited root systems, and an overall worsened turf quality.